towercomputers/toweros/README.md

 ### 3.4.
 Provisioner

-`provisioner.py` is used by the `tower provision <host>` command to prepare an sd-card directly usable by a Rasbperry PI.
+`provisioner.py` is used by the `tower provision <host>` command to prepare an SD card directly usable by a Rasbperry PI.

 The steps to provision a host are as follows:

 1. generation of a key pair.
 2. generation of the host configuration, with the values provided on the command line, or with those retrieved from the `thinclient`.
-3. copy of the TowerOS PI image on the sd-card and launch of the configuration script (see TowerOS PI above for detailed configuration steps).
+3. copy of the TowerOS PI image on the SD card and launch of the configuration script (see TowerOS PI above for detailed configuration steps).
 4. waiting for the new host to be detected on the network after the user inserts the sd-card in the RPI and the boot is finished.
 5. updated `ssh`/`tower-tools` configuration file.